fury-gl/fury/docs/source/fury-pybullet.rst

 *NOTE: ``object_directions`` & ``object_orientations`` must be updated together or else orientation of objects in both the worlds may not be in sync.*

-Once we are ready with the above variables and array, we can proceed further to render the objects both in the fury and pybullet world:
+Once we are ready with the above variables and array, we can proceed further to render the objects both in the FURY and pybullet world:

-Rendering objects in Fury:
+Rendering objects in FURY:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To render objects in the fury world we simply call the respective actors.
+To render objects in the FURY world we simply call the respective actors.
 For this example we call actor.box for rendering the bricks:

 .. code-block:: python